Dr. Carla Taylor

 Metabolic Nutrition, Canadian Centre for Agri-food Research in Health and Medicine

-Department of Human Nutritional Sciences, University of Manitoba
+Department of Food and Human Nutritional Sciences, University of Manitoba

 Department of Physiology and Pathophysiology, University of Manitoba